 Most plastic surgeons field questions about breast implant safety all the time, as people wonder if some implants are safer than others.
 Below, we address the safety of various types of breast implants.

-The checklist has information on known and reported breast implant risks.
+The checklist has information on known and reported risks of breast implants.
 Your surgeon will go over everything on the checklist for your particular implants.

-Before discussing the safest implants, it is important to remember that all breast implants used in the United States by board-certified plastic surgeons are FDA-approved for safety.
+Before discussing the safest implants 2022, it is important to remember that all breast implants used in the United States by board-certified plastic surgeons are FDA-approved for safety.
 So, the kind of breast implant you select shouldn’t just be about which one is ‘safest.’

-Also, despite what you may have heard, there isn’t any scientific evidence that breast implants cause cancer or various autoimmune disorders.
+Also, despite what you may have heard, there isn’t any scientific evidence that breast implants cause breast cancer, breast implant illness or various autoimmune disorders.

 Surgeons recommend selecting a breast implant based on your body type and personal and aesthetic goals.